Rohethan/rohethans-neat-gan/README.md

 # rohethans-neat-gan
 A experimentation trying to do gan with neat
+##Goal
-Goal: make a sucessful mnist neat gan
+make a sucessful mnist neat gan